Rites:Dying to Dance

 Sound Design: Joe Lui

-"if you get the chance I definitely recommend checking out this show.
+If you get the chance I definitely recommend checking out this show.
 Fuelled with amazing physical performances and hot victory dances.
-Have not laughed so much from a show in a very long time" Jacinta Larcombe
+Have not laughed so much from a show in a very long time!
+(Audience member)

 2014 RITES premiered 4 February 2014 at FRINGEWORLD